-Provisions are made where an event has taken place that gives the Authority a legal or constructive obligation that probably requires settlement by a transfer of economic benefits or service potential, and a reliable estimate can be made of the amount of the obligation.
+Provisions are made where an event has taken place on or before the Balance Sheet Date:

+- that gives the Authority a present obligation - that probably requires settlement by a transfer of economic benefits or service potential, and - where a reliable estimate can be made of the amount of the obligation.

 For instance, the Authority may be involved in a court case that could eventually result in the making of a settlement or the payment of compensation.